If you are an international act please also read our Information for International Artists page.

-Artists and Presenters need to submit an expression of interest on the Artists and Presenters page by the due date.
+Artists and Presenters need to submit an Expression of Interest (EOI) here by the due date.

-The booking procedure for the Woodford Folk Festival is broken down into several stages.
+The booking process for Woodford Folk Festival is broken down into several stages.

-- Expression of Interest - The expression of interest form must be submitted online by the due date.
+- Expression of Interest – The expression of interest form must be submitted by the due date.
+The EOI is here.

-- Further Information Requested - We may request more information regarding your expression of interest.
+- Additional Information – We may request more information regarding your EOI.

 - Agreement – Once the booking is confirmed an online agreement process must be completed by the due date.

 - Logistics – Stage and technical requirements, car passes, tent hire and/or accommodation bookings and other logistical information is submitted online by the due date.